 Lokesh and Asha have both had their share of these suggestions.
 We all thought it was just a matter of time before they moved on.
 If they had, maybe they would have been better at parenting after separation.
 Finding companionship again, and sharing their lives with someone would have made them happy.
 But they didn’t.
 They remained single, and did not manage parenting after divorce properly.
 I can see their parenting mistakes more clearly now.

 Twelve years later: Parenting after separation

-Twelve years later, he or Asha have not remarried or gotten back together.
+Twelve years later, neither he nor Asha have remarried or gotten back together.
 They have tried, yes.
 But despite their attempts on working on the marriage, no fruitful developments have occurred.
 Lokesh’s refuge from loneliness is alcohol.
-He hasn’t forgotten her, but neither has he been able to bridge the distance; between love and maintaining that love.
+He hasn’t forgotten her, but neither has he been able to bridge the distance between love and maintaining that love.